James Greenleaf: First marriage

 In 1788, Greenleaf married Dutch Baroness Antonia Cornelia Elbertine Scholten van Aschat et Oud-Haarlem.
 She was a member of a powerful Dutch banking family, and noble-born.
-Greenleaf said that, in 1796, he and the baroness made love soon after his arrival in Amsterdam.
+Greenleaf said that, in 1796, he and the baroness had sex soon after his arrival in Amsterdam.
 He made it clear that neither had seduced the other.
 When he returned to the U.S., he learned she was pregnant.
 He claims he immediately returned to Amsterdam to marry her, and was told that she had miscarried.
 The van Aschat family convinced him to marry her anyway, and he did so in 1788.
 Greenleaf said that his wife's maid soon revealed that there had been no pregnancy.
 By this time, the baroness was pregnant, and she gave birth to a son.
 Greenleaf says his wife later tried to commit suicide after which he separated from her.
 During his brief marriage, Greenleaf communicated to Noah Webster how unhappy he was with the baroness.
 Greenleaf returned to the U.S., and a judge in Rhode Island granted him a divorce on September 3, 1796.

 Greenleaf's contemporaries and modern historians dispute his account of his marriage and divorce.
 Historian Allen Clark, who in the late 19th century interviewed Greenleaf's contemporaries, dismissed the account of deception and said that the couple fell in love and, after a three-month romance, married.
 But Greenleaf's critics in the 1820s and 1830s said Greenleaf seduced the baroness to gain access to Dutch banking circles and capital for real estate investing.
 There also is dispute about their divorce.
 Historians Joseph Smith and Julius Goebel claim the baroness divorced Greenleaf, not the other way around.

 James and Antonia had two children before their marriage ended: William Christian James Greenleaf, born September 6, 1790, and Marie Josephine Wilhelmina Matilda Greenleaf (no date of birth known).